doctrine/orm/docs/en/reference/annotations-reference.rst

 @Entity
 ~~~~~~~

-Required annotation to mark a PHP class as Entity.
+Required annotation to mark a PHP class as an entity.
 Doctrine manages
-the persistence of all classes marked as entity.
+the persistence of all classes marked as entities.

 Optional attributes: